BIPO-AISG-SMU/demand-forecasting/docs/training-pipeline.md

 #### What `run_model_training.bat` does
 1. Pulls training pipeline Docker image from Docker registry (optional).
 2. Runs training pipeline Docker image and mount `data`, `conf`, `models`, `logs` and `mlruns` folders as persistent volumes.
-3. If ML Flow is installed, script will run `mlflow ui` on local machine and experiment tracking can be observed in `http://127.0.0.1:5000` on local machine.
+3. If MLflow is installed, script will run `mlflow ui` on local machine and experiment tracking can be observed in `http://127.0.0.1:5000` on local machine.

 #### Executing the script